The History of The Feline Fix

 If you would like to microchip your cat at the same time of desexing this at an extra cost.
 The cost of microchipping is between $40 to $60 depending on which vet you are sent to.

 We desex from 16 weeks of age.
-However, if you are been sent to Rangiora Vets, they require the kittens to be 2 kgs and over or 20 weeks of age.
-If the cat has recently had kittens they need to be at least 6-8 weeks before the vet will desex the mother cat.
+If the cat has recently had kittens, those kittens need to be at least 6-8 weeks old before the vet will desex the mother cat.